AbdulrahmanAlkhathlan/Manasik/README.md

 - 📂 Export plan as PDF or shareable public link
 - 🧾 Smart pilgrim checklist (auto-generates based on your itinerary)
 - 💬 AI-powered Q&A assistant for common Umrah questions or rituals

 ---

+## 🤝 Contributing

+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you’d like to change.

+Don't forget to ⭐️ this repo if you find it useful!

+---